oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/NetworkingScenarios.md

 For Step5, Navigate to the outdir path and execute the terraform commands:<br>
        <br>_terraform init_
-       <br>_terraform import "module.drgs[\"&lt;&lt;drgs terraform variable name&gt;&gt;\"].oci_core_drg.drg"_
+       <br>_terraform import "module.drgs[\"&lt;&lt;drgs terraform variable name&gt;&gt;\"].oci_core_drg.drg" &lt;&lt;drg-ocid&gt;&gt;_
        <br>&nbsp;&nbsp;→ This will Import the DRG into your state file.
        _terraform plan_
        <br>&nbsp;&nbsp;→ Terraform Plan will indicate to add all the other components except DRG.
        <br>_terraform apply_

 ### 3. Export the Security, Route Rules and DRG Route Rules into CD3 Excel Sheet
-Once you have the Networking components created in OCI for the first time, export the rules to the CD3 Excel Sheet using the following steps:
+Once you have the Networking components created in OCI for the first time, export the rules to the same CD3 Excel Sheet as the one used to Create Network using the following steps:

 **NOTE**: Make sure to close your Excel sheet during the export process.